Can You Play Sports With a Heart Murmur?

-It’s your physical and your doctor is coming at you with a cold stethoscope, ready to listen to your heart.
+You’re preparing for your sports physical, and your doctor comes at you with a cold stethoscope, ready to listen to your heart.
 But what does your heart have to say?
 Potentially, a lot, according to cardiologists Tamanna Singh, MD, and Michael Emery, MD.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Comprised of four chambers and four valves, one of the heart’s most important jobs is to keep blood flowing in one direction.
-The valves work like one-way swinging doors that let blood move to the next chamber or to the major arteries of the body, but never backward.
+Made up of four chambers and four valves, one of your heart’s most important jobs is to keep blood flowing in one direction.
+The valves work like one-way swinging doors that let your blood move to the next chamber or to the major arteries of your body, but never backward.

 Your heart may be trying to tell you something — and your sports cardiologist can tell you what it is.